Osiris-Team/Osiris-Team/README.md

 **Common Negative Biases Against Freelancers:**

 1. **Limited Control:** Freelancers work independently, so you have less control over their work hours, methods, and processes.
 This can be a disadvantage for projects that require close supervision.
-    - Depending on your rate we can have phone calls and even online or in-person meetings.
+    - There are minimum guaranteed work hours per week depending on your rate and you can specify the methods and processes if you want.

 1. **Lack of Loyalty:** Freelancers may not be as invested in your company's success as regular employees.
 They might prioritize other clients or projects over yours.
-    - The only thing that determines how invested I am is how much money I make.
-This is true for everybody (except blood-related employees and the ones that build the company from the ground up I guess).
     - I have a fixed hourly rate that I am satisfied with and that I think is fair.

 1. **Communication Challenges:** Managing remote freelancers can be challenging, especially if they are in different time zones or speak different languages.
 Effective communication is crucial.